TerrySimBar/python-api-challenge/README.md

 ---
 ##### Complete Hotel DataFrame
-The code for the Geoapify search for hotels included adding the hotel names to create a completed hotel DataFrame as previewed below:
+The code for the Geoapify search for hotels include adding the hotel names to create a completed hotel DataFrame as previewed below:

 ###### Output
 <img src = "/Images/complete_hotel_df.png" width="800"/>